react-native-async-storage/async-storage/website/docs/debugging/communityPackages.md

 ### Non Flipper

-For the projects which aren't using Flipper, you can use the [React Native Debugger](https://github.com/jhen0409/react-native-debugger) which comes with a built-in AsyncStorage support.
-The built in debugger allows to print the Async Storage content to the console, and clear it completely.
+For the projects which aren't using Flipper, you can use the [React Native Debugger](https://github.com/jhen0409/react-native-debugger) which comes with a built-in Async Storage support.
+The debugger allows to print the Async Storage content to the console, and clear it completely.